chef/chef-web-docs/chef_master/source/azure_portal.rst

 =====================================================
 .. tag cloud_azure_portal_log_files

 If the Azure portal displays an error in dashboard, check the log files.
-The log files are created by the chef-client.
-The log files can be accessed from within the Azure portal or by running the chef-client on the node itself and then reproducing the issue interactively.
+The log files are created by the Chef Infra Client.
+The log files can be accessed from within the Azure portal or by running the Chef Infra Client on the node itself and then reproducing the issue interactively.

 .. end_tag